Stainforth and Keadby Canal: History

 The River Don, which flows through Sheffield and Doncaster, had originally split into two channels below Stainforth, one of which emptied into the River Trent near Adlingfleet, close to its junction with the River Ouse, while the other headed north to join the River Aire near Rawcliffe.
 Following the work of the Dutch drainage engineer Cornelius Vermuyden to drain Hatfield Chase, the Adlingfleet outlet was closed off, and the channel to the River Aire, passing through Newbridge, was improved to take all of the flow.
 The scheme was not entirely successful, and after severe flooding near Sykehouse, Fishlake and Snaith, accompanied by riots, a new channel was cut between Newbridge and the River Ouse near what became Goole.
 The old course of the Don gradually silted up.
 Navigation on the Don was improved by the construction of cuts and locks, with the lowest lock situated at Stainforth.
 From there to the Ouse, boats used the Dutch River, Vermuyden's artificial drain, which was hazardous due to its fast flows, its tides and its shallowness at times.

 The idea of reconnecting the Don to the Trent was first raised in 1763, when James Brindley assisted the manager of the River Don Navigation to survey a route for a canal to do this.
 In 1772 a second survey was made, this time by John Thompson, the Don Navigation's engineer, for a canal from Stainforth to Althorpe, some 1.5 mi above Keadby on the River Trent.
 An agreement to build the canal, which would have had three locks and cost £14,614, was reached, but no further action occurred.
-The plan was revived in 1792, by which time the cost had risen to £24,200, and an Act of Parliament to authorise the work was obtained in 1793.
+The plan was revived in 1792, by which time the cost had risen to £24,200, and an act of Parliament to authorise the work, the Stainforth and Keadby Canal Act 1793 (33 Geo.
+3. c.
+117), was obtained.
 This allowed the Stainforth and Keadby Canal Navigation Company to raise £24,200 by issuing shares, and a further £12,000 if necessary.
 Work began at the Keadby end in late 1793.
-A second Act, obtained in 1798, allowed the company to raise an additional £20,000 from shareholders, instead of the original £12,000, and to raise £10,000 by mortgage.
+A second act of Parliament, the Stainforth and Keadby Canal Act 1798 (38 Geo.
+3. c. xlvii), allowed the company to raise an additional £20,000 from shareholders, instead of the original £12,000, and to raise £10,000 by mortgage.
 The canal opened without ceremony in early 1802.

 The canal had a lock at Thorne and another where it joined the River Trent at Keadby.
 This lock had four sets of gates, so that it could be used whether the level of the river was higher or lower than that of the canal.
 It could take keels up to 81 by 22.5 ft, which could carry up to 200 tons.